GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/03-data-platform/dev/README.md

 - Billing setup (billing account attachment and budget configuration)
 - Resource on each project to handle your data platform.

-You can find more details on the DP implemented on the DP [README](../../../examples/data-solutions/data-platform-foundations/README.md).
+You can find more details on the DP implemented on the DP [README](../../../examples/data-solutions/data-platform-foundations/).

+### User Groups

+The DP rely on user groups to assign roles.
+They provide a stable frame of reference that allows decoupling the final set of permissions for each group, from the stage where entities and resources are created and their IAM bindings defined.
+[Here]((../../../examples/data-solutions/data-platform-foundations/#groups)) you can find more detail on  users groups used by the DP.
+### Network

+The DP rely on the shared VPC defined on the `[02-networking](../../../02-network-vpn)` stage.

+### Encryption

+The DP may rely on Cloud KMS crypto keys created by the `[02-security](../../../02-security)` stage.

 ## How to run this stage